yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dml_delete.md

 ## Synopsis

-DELETE removes rows that meet certain conditions, and when conditions are not provided in WHERE clause, all rows are deleted.
+`DELETE` command removes rows that meet certain conditions, and when conditions are not provided in WHERE clause, all rows are deleted.
 DELETE outputs the number of rows that are being deleted.

 ## Syntax